Back to all posts

 Why am I seeing posts from weeks ago?

 LinkedIn tested ranking changes that prioritize relevance over recency, which can surface older posts when the system believes they are still useful to you.
+You can also sort your feed by "recent" on desktop.

 What kinds of posts get limited as spam?